-Keep in mind that sanitation is the key to controlling flies within a structure.
-Their life cycle is dependent on decaying organic matter present in the environment.
-By only treating the adults flying around you are just scratching the surface of your fly problem.
+Cleanliness is the key to preventing fly infestations in your home.
+A fly’s life cycle is dependent on decaying organic matter in its environment.
+If you only treat the adults insects flying around, you are only just scratching the surface of your fly problem.
 Instead, focus on removing the larvae and their food source.
-On top of that consider the multiple species of fly pests in Cleveland, OH.
+In addition, it’s important to consider the multiple species of flies in Cleveland, OH.
 Specific fly control treatments are required for each type of infestation.

 Fly Control Service

-These flies come from multiple different sources: Feces, garbage, animal carcasses.
-Since most of our fly control involves a dead rodent or bird within the premises, we often look fro that first.
-If the source can be located and removed, we’ll take care of it.
+These three types of flies often come from multiple sources, such as feces, garbage, or animal carcasses.
+Since most of our fly control involves removal of a dead rodent or bird on the property, we usually look for that first.
+If the dead animal can be located and removed, we’ll take care of it.
 In addition, we’ll provide recommendations for keeping the fly problem at bay for good once the source is discarded.
 To supplement on-site inspections, we also use infrared cameras.
 These cameras help ensure that we’ve searched all the nooks and crannies of your property for any new or additional sources of infestation.
-If we find a problem area that is inaccessible, desiccant dusts are applied to that void.
-As a general treatment, fly bait is applied to infested areas.
-By doing so, we quickly knock out adult flies within the premises.
-As always, wildlife exclusion and sanitation recommendations to help you avoid any future infestations.
+If we find a problem area that’s inaccessible, then we apply desiccant dusts.
+As a general treatment, we apply fly bait to infested areas.
+The bait quickly knocks out adult flies on the premises.
+As always, we will provide wildlife exclusion and sanitation recommendations to help you avoid any future infestations.

 There are actually 2 different species of fruit flies: Drosophila melanogaster and Drosophila repeta.
 Both of these species feed on moist, decaying organic matter.
-In addition, both species are tenacious, and require strict sanitation measures to be implemented.
-While many people use fruit fly traps and bug bombs to knock down adults, they miss controlling the larval stage.
+In addition, both species are tenacious, and require strict sanitation measures in order to be effectively controlled.
+While many people use fruit fly traps and bug bombs to knock down adults, they key is controlling the larval stage.
 In order to address the larvae, you need to remove the food source.
 If the food source is not eliminated, new adults are constantly emerging.
-Our detailed inspections take the time to remove the underlying cause.
+Our exterminators perform detailed inspections to determine and remove the underlying cause.
 By treating for both adults and larvae, you will enjoy lasting results.

-Cluster flies are considered an occasional invader.
-Their presence within your home is not unlike stinkbugs, and multi-colored Asian ladybird beetles.
-Controlling attic flies inside your home is best done when they are not inside your home.
-During the summer months you can exclude them from ever entering again.
-Sealant can be applied to the crevices in which they enter.
-While applying sealant sounds simple enough, it’s actually quite a detailed process when done right.
-Not only do you seal out insects, you also stop mice and other wildlife from entering.
-Just don’t seal them inside when it is still cold.
-You will find yourself with a house full of flies!
+Cluster flies are considered an occasional invader, and they tend to move inside primarily during the winter season.
+Controlling cluster flies inside your home is actually best done before they ever manage to get inside.
+During the summer months, you can apply sealant to the crevices through which they enter.
+While applying sealant sounds simple enough, it’s actually quite a detailed process when done correctly.
+Not only will you seal out insects, you’ll also stop mice and other wildlife from entering.
+Just don’t seal them inside when it’s still cold — you could find yourself with a house full of flies!

-Drain flies are often as sign of an organic matter buildup inside drains.
-These small flies are most often found within the lower levels of structures along the main sewer lines.
-Since moth flies can complete their life cycle inside of a drain line, seeing them might relate to a dry trap.
+Drain flies are often sign that you have organic matter built up inside your drains.
+These small flies are most often found within the lower levels of structures, along the main sewer lines.
 Snaking or flushing drain lines of accumulated organic matter can help.
-Complex problems may require a plumbing repair.
-We often use a bacterial enzyme foam or gel to eat away their food source.
-In addition, we’ll sometimes use borates and insect growth regulators may also be necessary to disrupt their life cycle.
-Contact insecticides or vacuums are used to remove adult flies from the infested area.
+Complex problems may require plumbing inspections and/or repairs.
+Our bacterial enzyme foam or gel eats away their food source.
+In addition, we’ll sometimes use borates and insect growth regulators to disrupt their life cycle.
+We use contact insecticides or vacuums to remove adult flies from the infested area.

 Fly Control Tips and Tricks

-- Do what you can to stop the adults.
-Contact sprays, traps, fly swatters and vacuums all help.
+- Do what you can to remove the adults.
+Contact sprays, traps, fly swatters and vacuums are all good options.

-- Light traps and air curtains can get them if they are coming in from the exterior.
+- Light traps and air curtains can stop them if they’re coming in from outside.

-- Pick up dog feces and empty cat litter as much as possible.
-This is a huge source of houseflies.
+- Pick up dog feces and empty cat litter as often as possible.
+These are huge sources of houseflies.

 - Seal your home from rodent entry.
 Replace contaminated insulation inside crawlspaces and such.

 - Vinegar traps for fruit flies may help.
-Consider that you are supplying a food source for them.
-If the traps are not set up correctly, You could end up breeding more of them than you remove.
+However, keep in mind that you are supplying a food source for them.
+If the traps are not set up correctly, you could end up breeding more of them than you remove.

 - Clean out your drains periodically.
 Do this mechanically or with drain cleaning products.

-- Look for hidden sources.
-Dead animal carcasses, hidden fecal contamination, and wet areas of kitchens.
+- Look for hidden sources: dead animal carcasses, fecal contamination, and wet areas of kitchens or bathrooms.